 Everyone knows what a good pasta dish is like.
 It has a thick sauce that completely coats each pasta piece, giving you complete flavor with every bite.
 Good pasta even looks great too.
+But what if you have watery tomato sauce?

 For many home cooks, this is what they aspire to get, but plenty will fail and end up with a sauce that’s too watery and doesn’t coat the pasta properly.
 Well, it’s time to learn what’s going wrong with your technique and what you can do to improve your pasta dish next time.